jrford32/Networking-Concepts/README.md

 </p>
 <p>
 Next, we will view DHCP traffic.
-Filter DCHP traffic in Wireshark and we are going to request our VM to issue us a new ip address.
+Filter DCHP traffic in Wireshark and we are going to request our VM to issue us a new IP address.
 In Powershell, type 'ipconfig /renew'.
-You can see we have some DHCP traffic in Wireshark and a new ip address is showing in our command line.
+You can see we have some DHCP traffic in Wireshark and a new IP address is showing in our command line.
 </p>
 <br />